 It's not a library.
-It's a simple pattern.
+It's a simple pattern to manage state in your web application.

-Meiosis is an architecture pattern to manage the data flow of your web applications.
 All you need is a simple stream library such as Flyd or Mithril Stream to implement the pattern.
-Or, you could implement the pattern yourself with just a few lines of code.
 You do not need anything else, not even Meiosis itself.
-Add your favourite virtual dom library (React, Mithril, Snabbdom, Inferno, Preact, etc.) and you are good to go.
+Add your favourite virtual dom library (React, Mithril, Snabbdom, Inferno, Preact, domvm, etc.) and you are good to go.

 Why the name Meiosis?